FamilyMeans Therapist Bios

 Diane is a Licensed Marriage and Family Therapist in Minnesota and Wisconsin.
 Most of her 20+ year career has been spent working with youth and their families through school-based therapy programs.
 Diane works from a collaborative, strengths-based approach; assisting and supporting clients to be the author of their own lives.
 She works with clients experiencing anxiety, depression, disruptive behaviors, relationship challenges, self-esteem, and trauma.

-Diane is the School-Based Mental Health program supervisor, and is also the coordinator of FamilyMeans’ Employee Assistance Program (EAP).
+Diane is also the coordinator of FamilyMeans’ Employee Assistance Program (EAP).

 MARTA WILSON, MA, LMFT (She/Her)